BU-NU-CLOUD-F19/Develop_a_containerized_plugin_for_medical_image_analysis_on_Power9/README.md

 # Open Questions
 - What is cross-compiling and why should we potentially use it to compile FreeSurfer on PowerPC architecture?
 - How do we use Docker to make a container?
 How do we use Docker Hub?
+- What exactly is the function of the ChRIS plugin?

 # Risks (or opportunities?)
 -